• Weddings

 8 – Budget

 It’s fairly obvious a photographer can only be in one place at a time.
 Summer dates can book up years in advance along with memorable dates.
-Lots of couple like the idea of a date such as 18-08-18 or 19-09-19.
+Lots of couples like the idea of a date such as 18-08-18 or 19-09-19.
 The photographer’s availability on your wedding date should always be one of your first questions.
-It can be very frustrating to set your heart of them to find they are already booked.
+It can be very frustrating to set your heart on them to find they are already booked.

 5 – Can they work in all light and weather conditions?